SameplayerDE/HxNuGet/HxSystem.md

 - [How To Use Drag And Drop](#drag-and-drap)

 ### Init
-there three ways on how to use HxSystem.
+there are "three" ways on how to use HxSystem.

 First way is to use HxSystem only for the other HxNuGet packages, HxSystem has as dependencies.
 If you dont want to use HxSystem specific methods but you still want to use HxInput, HxTime, etc. all you have to do is to call the Update function of HxSystem